Quantum convolutional channels and multiparameter families of 2-unitary matrices: Introduction

-In this work we present a construction of parametrizable bipartite quantum convolutional channels, based on coherifications of classical tristochastic tensors \cite{bistron2023tristochastic}, which can be realized using bipartite unitary gates.
+In this work we present a construction of parametrizable bipartite quantum convolutional channels, based on coherifications of classical tristochastic tensors~\cite{bistron2023tristochastic}, which can be realized using bipartite unitary gates.
 First, we show that generic channels from this family exhibit high entangling and disentangling power.
-Moreover, we present necessary and sufficient conditions for our construction to provide gates with maximal disentangling power.
-The attainability of the above conditions is exemplified by two novel families of bipartite 2-unitary gates of dimension $d^2$ with $d = 7, 9$, parametrized by 2 and 4 parameters, respectively, thereby satisfying condition (c).
-To quantitatively assess condition (b), we introduce operational tools which highlight differences between two locally inequivalent bipartite unitary matrices -- entropic measures of coherence -- and provide estimates of the ranges of these measures.
+Moreover, we present necessary and sufficient conditions for our construction to provide gates with maximal \rd{values for these quantities}.
+The attainability of the above conditions is exemplified by two novel families of bipartite 2-unitary gates of dimension $d^2$ with $d = 7$ and $9$, parametrized by 2 and 4 nonlocal, non trivial parameters. \rd{Note however that presented families of 2-unitary matrices are exemplary and our framework can encompass many more classes of 2-unitary matrices.} Furthermore, we introduce quantitative tools \rd{based on entropic coherence monotones}, which highlight differences between two locally inequivalent bipartite unitary matrices -- \rd{ranges of coherence} -- and provide estimates of these measures.
 Our results demonstrate that operations from our families maintain nontrivial coherence, and therefore coherence-generating abilities, under arbitrary local transformations.